mathowl/tgdejong/_pages/about.md

 <hr />

 I am an organizer of the Kanazawa Analysis Seminar [KAS](http://polaris.s.kanazawa-u.ac.jp/kas/) and Differential Equations for Data Science seminar [DEDS](https://scheme.hn/deds/), if you want to join our seminar mailingslist click [here](https://groups.google.com/forum/#!forum/deds-ku/join).
-I am a member of the [Reservoir Computing seminar group](https://www.kohei-nakajima.com/rc-seminar-group).

 As a first generation university graduate with a lower class background I very strongly believe in a grass-roots approach to science.
 I am very supportive of open-source.
 I think that a delta-function perspective on research is outdated in the age of model-free methods.